kaunel85/ong-bylaws/bylaws.md

 82. Receipts will be issued by the Treasurer, President, or Vice President for all payments.
 It is the Member’s responsibility to maintain their receipts.

-83. The Treasurer will maintain a bank accounts for the chapter fund(chequings).
+83. The Treasurer will maintain a bank account for the chapter fund(chequings).

 ## ARTICLE VI: MEMBER ACCOUNTABILITY AND RESPONSIBILITY